 From this inaugural class of 115 9th graders, the Eagle Academy network has grown:

-- The first Eagle Academy in the Bronx is now housed in a state of the art $50 million facility, enabling the school's expansion to a full Eagle Academy with grades 6-12 over the next few years.
+- The first Eagle Academy in the Bronx is housed in a state of the art $50 million facility, serving 650 scholars in grades 6-12;

 - The second Eagle Academy opened in the Brownsville/Ocean Hill section of Brooklyn in 2008, with an inaugural class of 6th graders.

-- A third Eagle Academy in Southeast Queens welcomed students in 2010.
+- The third Eagle Academy in Southeast Queens welcomed students in 2010, currently serving 405 scholars in grades 6-10;

-- At the invitation of Mayor Cory Booker, a fourth Eagle Academy has openned a school in Newark, NJ in September 2012.
+- At the invitation of Mayor Cory Booker, the fourth Eagle Academy opened in Newark, NJ in September 2012 and now serves 175 scholars in grades 6-8;

 - Each Eagle Academy features parental engagement, academic rigor, college prep, extended day and Saturday programs, rituals, summer programs and mentoring -- all supported by the Eagle Academy Foundation.